kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Residuals

-Residuals measure mistakes.
+Residuals measure mistakes
-Patterns reveal problems.
+Patterns reveal problems
 Random residuals suggest good fit

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.